Khan/big-board-webhooks/README.md

 across the top of the card (green, green, purple, white, and white stickers to be exact), then the webhook is working!

+Or be professional and run unit tests:
+`python testrunner.py ~/khan/webapp/third_party/frankenserver .`

 ### What to do if it doesn't work

 Hold on to your hats, b/c this was written by a manager in a rare bit of free